-- C. Any allegations of misconduct or violations of this policy, including failing to report misconduct, interfering with or undermining an ongoing Log Number investigation, or refusing to cooperate or answer questions during the investigation, will be reported, initiated, and investigated consistent with the procedures outlined in the Department directive titled "Complaint and Disciplinary System."
-Department members are reminded that discipline, up to and including separation from the Department, may be administered for any misconduct or violation of policy. - D. A Department member who directly observes or has knowledge of another Department member's violation of this directive will, except in extraordinary circumstances, act to intervene and stop the policy violation.
+- D. Any allegations of misconduct or violations of this policy, including failing to report misconduct, interfering with or undermining an ongoing Log Number investigation, refusing to cooperate or answer questions during the investigation, will be reported and investigated consistent with the procedures outlined in the Department directive titled "Complaint and Disciplinary System."
+Department members are reminded that discipline, up to and including separation from the Department, may be administered for any misconduct or violation of policy. - E. A Department member who directly observes or has knowledge of another Department member's violation of this directive will, except in extraordinary circumstances, act to intervene and stop the policy violation.
 Such action may include, but is not limited to, verbally or physically intervening to try to stop the violation.
-A supervisor who observes a violation will issue a direct order to stop the violation. - E. All Department members are required to report suspected violations of this policy consistent with the procedures outlined in the Department directive titled "Complaint Initiation and Log Number Investigation Assignment."
+A supervisor who observes a violation will issue a direct order to stop the violation. - F. All Department members are required to report suspected violations of this policy consistent with the procedures outlined in the Department directive titled "Complaint Initiation and Log Number Investigation Assignment."
 Failure to report to the Department any violation of Rules and Regulations or any other improper conduct which is contrary to the policy, orders, or directives of the Department is a violation of Rules 21 and 22 of the Rules and Regulations of the Chicago Police Department. - 1.
 Rule 21: Failure to report promptly to the Department any information concerning any crime or other unlawful action. - 2.
-Rule 22: Failure to report to the Department any violation of Rules and Regulations or any other improper conduct which is contrary to the policy, orders or directives of the Department. - F. Consistent with the Department directive titled "Prohibition of Retaliation," the Department strictly prohibits all forms of retaliation, intimidation, coercion, or adverse action against any person, including a Department member or member of the public, who reports misconduct or cooperates with a Log Number investigation. - G. Consent will not be an affirmative defense for a violation of this policy. - H. This policy applies to volunteers and employees, whether paid or unpaid, of the Department, as well as applicants for employment with the Department. - I. The Illinois State Archives requires the Department to collect and retain data and records by Department members consistent with the Department directive titled "Records Management."
+Rule 22: Failure to report to the Department any violation of Rules and Regulations or any other improper conduct which is contrary to the policy, orders or directives of the Department. - G. Consistent with the Department directive titled "Prohibition of Retaliation," the Department strictly prohibits all forms of retaliation, intimidation, coercion, or adverse action against any person, including a Department member or member of the public, who reports misconduct or cooperates with a Log Number investigation. - H. Consent will not be an affirmative defense for a violation of this policy. - I. This policy applies to volunteers and employees, whether paid or unpaid, of the Department, as well as applicants for employment with the Department. - J. The Illinois State Archives requires the Department to collect and retain data and records by Department members consistent with the Department directive titled "Records Management." - K. Department members will immediately submit a To-From-Subject Report to their exempt unit commanding officer whenever they are under investigation by any outside law enforcement agency or governmental or lawful investigatory entity, or have knowledge that another member is under investigation by any law enforcement agency or governmental or lawful investigatory entity, regardless if the member has been contacted by that agency/entity as outlined in the Department directive titled "Special Situations Involving Allegations of Misconduct."